-This chapter consists of an assessment of the department's ability to hire and retain qualified staff with a chart showing turnover by job classification for the last ten years.
+This chapter consists of an assessment of NDEQ's ability to hire and retain qualified staff with a chart showing turnover by job classification for the last ten years.

-Because the department deals with a wide array of complex environmental issues, it is essential to our operations that technically competent people are hired for vacant positions.
-Without highly trained and experienced staff, the department would not be able to effectively carry out its mission of protecting Nebraska's environment.
+Because NDEQ deals with a wide array of complex environmental issues, it is essential to our operations that technically competent people are hired for vacant positions.
+Without highly trained and experienced staff, NDEQ would not be able to effectively carry out its mission of protecting Nebraska's environment.

-Recruiting qualified and experienced employees for the more advanced positions that require extensive education and experience remains a focus.
-The creation of the Environmental Quality Programs Specialist I, Environmental Quality Programs Specialist II, Groundwater Geologist I and Groundwater Geologist II positions in 2011 continues to help significantly with agency competitiveness in the job market.
-The department feels very fortunate to have recruited excellent staff in 2013/2014.
+Recruiting qualified and experienced employees for positions that require extensive education and experience remains a focus.
+NDEQ feels very fortunate to have recruited excellent staff in 2014/2015.

-Staff retention continues to be an important goal for the agency.
-Staff turnover impacts continuity in the department's programs and enforcement activities, and causes additional costs for training of replacement staff members.
-The department strives to foster and maintain an employee-friendly workplace by offering transfer and promotional opportunities for qualified internal applicants.
+Staff retention continues to be an important goal for NDEQ.
+Staff turnover impacts continuity in NDEQ's programs and activities, and results in additional costs for recruitment and training of replacement staff members.
+NDEQ strives to foster and maintain an employee-friendly workplace by offering transfer and promotional opportunities for qualified internal applicants.
 In addition, training and tuition assistance are provided to interested staff.

-The department monitors diversity to encourage the receipt of applications from qualified members of protected groups by seeking to recruit members of protected groups.
+NDEQ monitors diversity to encourage the receipt of applications from qualified members of protected groups by seeking to recruit members of protected groups.